-Redirects can be an important part of your Shopify site strategy, particularly if you’re changing out your stock frequently.
-You want to maintain your website authority and backlink profile and redirects are an important part of how that happens.
-This article will help explain 301 redirects in Shopify for you, from what they mean to how to implement them.
+Shopify redirects can be an important part of your online store management strategy, especially if you’re changing out your stock frequently.
+You want to maintain your website authority and backlink profile, so you want to create Shopify redirects correctly.

 Get notified about broken links and manage redirects with the TinyIMG appInstall TinyIMG now